-10.112 A person may apply for IC review when there is a deemed refusal of an FOI access request.
+- 10.105 A person may apply for IC review when there is a deemed refusal of an FOI access request.
 This will occur when the agency or minister has not made a decision within 30 days of receiving he FOI request or within the relevant period if it has been extended (s 15AC).
-After

-- a deemed access refusal, the agency or minister should consider applying in writing to the Information Commissioner for further time to consider the matter (s 15AC(4)).
+After a deemed access refusal, the agency or minister should consider applying in writing to the Information Commissioner for further time to consider the matter (s 15AC(4)).
 This avenue is only available once.
-The Commissioner may then grant an appropriate extension, subject to any conditions considered appropriate (ss 15AC(5)-(6)). - 10.113 The agency or minister retains an obligation to provide the applicant with written reasons in relation to the decision (s 26).
-If these reasons are not forthcoming the Information Commissioner may also issue a notice requiring the agency or minister to provide reasons (s 55E).35 This decision made by the agency or minister after the IC review application has been made becomes the reviewable decision for the IC review (s 54Y).
+The Commissioner may then grant an appropriate extension, subject to any conditions considered appropriate (ss 15AC(5)-(6)). - 10.106 The agency or minister retains an obligation to provide the applicant with written reasons in relation to the decision (s 26).
+If these reasons are not forthcoming the Information Commissioner may also issue a notice requiring the agency or minister to provide reasons (s 55E).36 This decision made by the agency or minister after the IC review application has been made becomes the reviewable decision for the IC review (s 54Y).
 The provision of the decision does not finalise the IC review process.
-The applicant has to withdraw the application for IC review (s 54R). - 10.114 When there has been a deemed affirmation of an agency's decision following the expiration of time to complete an internal review, the agency should consider whether to seek an extension of time from the Information Commissioner to complete the internal review (s 54D(3)).
-Where the agency does not do so, or the Information Commissioner declines to grant an extension, the processes outlined in [10.100]-[10.103] above will apply.
+The applicant has to withdraw the application for IC review (s 54R).